itsRealoj/stateless-microservice-Interview/README.md

 I used nyc to add coverage to mocha tests by following the Quick Start at (https://istanbul.js.org/)

-Adding coverage to your mocha tests could not be easier:
+This is what you will do to add coverage to my mocha tests:

 $ npm install --save-dev nyc